thi-ng/umbrella/packages/meta-css/README.md

 ## About

-Data-driven CSS component & framework codegen.
+Data-driven CSS component & framework codegen, transpiler, bundler.

 This package provides a CLI multi-tool to: